rhinobase/raftyui/apps/docs/app/docs/components/popover/page.md

 Displays rich content in a portal, triggered by a button.

 This component is made on top of [Radix UIs Popover Component](https://www.radix-ui.com/primitives/docs/components/popover) with our styling conventions.
 This component has been shared with you, ensuring that all its native properties are accessible.
-If you need to apply your own styling you can use the `isBarebone` (to remove styling from entire component and its subcomponents) or `isUnstyled` (to remove styling from a particular subcomponent).
+If you need to apply your own styling you can use the `isUnstyled` prop on parent element (to remove styling from entire component and its subcomponents) or `isUnstyled` prop on a subcomponent (to remove styling from a particular subcomponent).

 ## Anatomy